DEGIRO Fees Explained

 • AutoFX (default): currency conversion happens automatically when a foreign-currency trade executes.
 Simple — no manual steps — but the 0.25% fee applies at each transaction, including on proceeds when you sell.

 • Manual FX: lets you hold separate foreign-currency cash balances (e.g. a USD balance).
 Useful if you regularly buy and sell USD assets, since you avoid converting back and forth on every trade.
-Downside: manually initiating an FX conversion costs €10 + 0.25%, which is only worth it for larger conversion events.
+Downside: where your country entity offers manual FX, initiating a conversion costs €10 + 0.25%, which is only worth it for larger conversion events — the UK schedule lists Auto FX only.
 Adds complexity to cash management.

-For EUR-account investors buying UCITS ETFs on Xetra, neither mode is triggered — no FX event occurs at all.
+For EUR-account investors buying a EUR-denominated line of a UCITS ETF, neither mode is triggered — no FX event occurs at all.

 See the FX drag study for a data-driven look at how currency conversion costs accumulate over a typical investment horizon.

 Tradegate trade-off — read before you buy: Choosing the lowest-cost listing is not always the most flexible choice.
-ETFs held via Tradegate may be difficult or impossible to transfer in-kind to many other European brokers.
-If you later move to a different platform, you may need to sell your positions, transfer cash, and rebuy — incurring an additional round of transaction costs and potential tax events.
-Before buying a Core Selection ETF on Tradegate, check the bid-ask spread, trading volume, and whether a future broker would accept an in-kind transfer of that position.
+Not every European broker accepts incoming transfers of positions held on Tradegate, and acceptance changes over time.
+If you later move to a different platform and an in-kind transfer is not possible, you would need to sell your positions, transfer cash, and repurchase — incurring an additional round of transaction costs, time out of the market, and potentially a taxable event depending on your country.
+Before buying a Core Selection product on Tradegate, check the order book and confirm with your intended destination broker whether it accepts incoming Tradegate positions.

 Core Selection pricing applies when: